Joao-Dionisio/Production-maintenance-scheduling-in-complex-machinery/README.md

 - Submit a pull request with a detailed description.

 ### **6. License**
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the CC BY-NC 4.0 license for research and educational purposes.
+For commercial use, please contact the author, João Dionísio.

 ### **7. Contact**
 For questions or feedback, feel free to open an issue or contact me directly!